soni2/Maze-Web-Store/README.md

 This is a Work in progress personal project, It needs some refinement both visually and functionally.

+For a live view of the project you could [check this link](http://mazed.vercel.app)

 ## Getting Started

 First, run the development server: